regine/meltmodel/index.md

 via a 1-D __multi-layer snow model__ that is forced by the surface energy balance.

-__Minimum data requirements__ are a digital elevation model and hourly or daily air temperature and precipitation data (DETIM) and temperature, precipitation, wind speed, humidity and shortwave incoming radiation (DEBaM).
+__Minimum data requirements__ are a digital elevation model and hourly or daily air temperature and precipitation data (DETIM) and temperature, precipitation, wind speed, relative humidity and shortwave incoming radiation (DEBaM).

 The models were initially developed by Regine Hock in the mid 1990s, and have